AdvancedCustomFields/docs/functions/get_fields.md

 ---
 title: get_fields()
-description: Returns an array of all field values (name => value) for a specific post.
+description: Returns an array of field values (name => value) for a specific post.
 category: functions
 group: Basic
 ---

 ## Description
-Returns an array of all field values (name => value) for a specific post.
+Returns an array of field values (name => value) for a specific post.

 ## Parameters
 ```